Ryka Aoki

 Ryka Aoki is an American author of novels, poetry, and essays.
 She teaches English at Santa Monica College and gender studies at Antioch University.

-Her work includes the poetry collections Seasonal Velocities and Why Dust Shall Never Settle Upon This Soul along with the novels He Mele a Hilo and Light From Uncommon Stars.
-Seasonal Velocities was a finalist for the award for transgender nonfiction in the 25th Lambda Literary Awards in 2013.
-Her poetry Why Dust Shall Never Settle Upon This Soul was a finalist for the 28th Lambda Literary Awards in 2016.
-Light From Uncommon Stars was nominated for a 2022 Hugo Award for Best Novel.
+Aoki's work includes the poetry collections Seasonal Velocities and Why Dust Shall Never Settle Upon This Soul, along with the novels He Mele a Hilo and Light from Uncommon Stars.
+Both Seasonal Velocities and Why Dust Shall Never Settle Upon This Soul were finalists at the Lambda Literary Awards for respective years.
+Light from Uncommon Stars was nominated for a 2022 Hugo Award for Best Novel and a 2022 Ray Bradbury Prize and was awarded the 2021 Otherwise Award at Wiscon 46 in May 2023.

 Biography

+Born to Japanese American parents, Aoki grew up in Southern California in the San Gabriel Valley.
+Aoki studied chemistry at the University of California, Los Angeles, after her parents initially discouraged her from becoming a writer.
+She is a first-generation college graduate.
+After graduating, Aoki spent a year working as an environmental lab technician.

 Aoki earned her Master of Fine Arts degree in creative writing from Cornell University, and won the Academy of American Poets' University Award.
 She was honored by the California State Senate for her work with Trans/Giving, a Los Angeles performance series for trans and genderqueer individuals.

-Aoki, a trans woman, has said that she strives not to write just for other trans readers, but for their family, and other people in general.
+Aoki, who is a trans woman, has said that she strives not to write just for other transgender readers, but for their family, and other people in general.
 Her book He Mele a Hilo was meant to chronicle the common Hawaiian experience.
 In addition to her book, Aoki also wrote a piece for Publishers Weekly.
 She hopes that through writing for a general audience instead of only trans people, that she can help others see transgender people as human, she wrote: "If a trans musician can make the audience cry by playing Chopin, how else, but as a human, can she be regarded?
 And if a book written by a queer trans Asian American can make you think of your own beaches, your own sunsets, or the dear departed grandmother you loved so much and even now find yourself speaking to, then what more powerful statement of our common humanity can there be?"

+In 2009, Aoki appeared in the documentary, Diagnosing Difference, directed by filmmaker Annalise Ophelian.
+The following year, she appeared in Angelo Madsen Minax's Riot Acts: Flaunting Gender Deviance in Music Performance.
+Aoki was credited as a writer in the 2019 sci-fi film, Transfinite.